Ali Akbar Natiq: Career

 His first collection of poetry "Beyaqeen Bastiyon Mein" appeared in 2010, followed by a book of short stories "Qaim Deen" published by Oxford University Press in 2012.
 All two books have received UBL and Oxford Awards.
 Penguin Random House India published the English version of the aforementioned collection of the short stories titled "What Will You Give For This Beauty?".
 His story "Mason's Hand" has been featured in international literary magazine Granta in its special issue on Pakistan in 2011.
 In 2013, he published another book of poems "Yaqoot Ke Warq", from which selected poems were translated into German.
 His first novel "Naulakhi Kothi" was launched at 6th Karachi Literature Festival.
 The novel is being translated into English and is expected to be published by Penguin India and America.
 In 2015, after being inspired by Natiq's book Qaim Deen, Indian actor and theatre director Danish Husain adapted four of his short stories in his play "Ek Punjab Ye Bhi" which opened during the Prithvi Theatre Festival at Prithvi Theatre, Mumbai.
-Natiq next published second book of short stories named "Shah Muhammad Ka Tanga" in Urdu.
+Natiq next published his second book of short stories named "Shah Muhammad Ka Tanga" in Urdu.
 This book has been translated into Hindi and English in same name from Delhi by Jagarnath Publishing, India.
 Beside poetry and fiction, Natiq also wrote a book with a critical account on poetry of famous poet Allama Muhammad Iqbal and a book aiming at discussing the critical aspects of the art of versification.

 He was former professor of Urdu at Uswa College, Islamabad and a former assistant professor at University of Lahore, Department School of Creative Art.
 On 16 July 2018, the American daily newspaper The New York Times published his article on the topic of democracy in Pakistan.
 He originally wrote the article in Urdu language, which was translated by Basharat Peer in English.
 His second novel "Kamari Wala" was published in 2020.